-If you are a woman with ovarian cancer, you should consider BRCA testing.
+If you are a woman with breast or ovarian cancer, you should consider BRCA testing.
 Testing positive for a BRCA mutation determines whether or not you can receive certain treatments.
-Several national guidelines recommend that all women with ovarian cancer get BRCA tested:
+Several national guidelines recommend that certain women with breast or ovarian cancer get BRCA tested:

-If your family has a history of cancer, consider getting BRCA tested.
+If your family has a history of cancer, talk to your doctor about getting BRCA tested.
 If you have an inherited BRCA mutation, you could be at an increased risk of developing certain types of cancers, including breast, ovarian, prostate, and pancreatic cancer.
 Although BRCA is more commonly associated with breast and ovarian cancer, it’s important to note that men are also impacted by BRCA mutations.
-They should seek out testing to assess their own risk of developing cancer and the risk of passing a mutation along to their children.
+They should talk to their doctor and seek out testing to assess their own risk of developing cancer and the risk of passing a mutation along to their children.